tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@meghnavarma0/index.md

 I really enjoyed documenting it...
 I've tried my best to make it interesting to read for beginner programmers.

-It can be found [here](https://backtwobasics.now.sh/call-apply-bind/)
+It can be found [here](https://backtwobasics.vercel.app/call-apply-bind/)

 #### Capturing and Bubbling ?
 No!
 Bungee Jumping

 Lame caption, I know, but the content is relatable.
 I've tried to relate concepts with real-life fundas.

+It can be found [here](https://backtobasics.vercel.app/event-capturing-bubbling/)

+#### Parameters ?
+Arguments ?
+Were they ever different ?

+When I started learning to code, I struggled a lot in understanding the difference between the two.
+So, I thought, I shoud try explaining the difference my own way!

-It can be found [here](https://backtwobasics.now.sh/event-capturing-bubbling/)
+It can be found [here](https://backtobasics.vercel.app/parameters-arguments/)